Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 Plaza de la Revolución

-The Plaza de la Revolución or Revolution Square is a tricky one to find with online mapping software.
+The Plaza de la Revolución or Revolution Square, is a tricky one to find with online mapping software.
 I’ve linked to the correct Google Maps entry.
 This is likely because tour groups and other operators want you to pay them to visit the site.
-And they have added multiple map entries purporting to be the same place all over Havana.
+And they have added multiple map entries purporting to be the same place at different locations all over Havana.

-And in true Cuban style the monuments are located on government buildings or house government facilities.
-And you aren’t technically supposed to take photos of government buildings or government things.
+And in true Cuban style, the monuments are located on government buildings and facilities.
+And you aren’t technically supposed to take photos of government buildings or government things in Cuba, because it’s illegal.

 Both are government buildings in the case of the Che and Cienfuegos monuments which are the Ministerio del Interior and Ministerio de Comunicaciones respectively.
 The José Martí Memorial also has some sort of communications equipment on top of it.